qgis/QGIS-Documentation/docs/pyqgis_developer_cookbook/plugins/plugins.rst

 --------------------------------------

-`A minimal plugin to get started <https://github.com/wonder-sk/qgis-minimal-plugin>`_ that only creates the basic files (skeleton) of a typical QGIS Python plugin.
+`A minimal plugin to get started <https://github.com/wonder-sk/qgis-minimal-plugin>`_ that only includes the basic files (skeleton) of a typical QGIS Python plugin.

 A fully featured QGIS plugin called `Plugin Builder 3 <https://plugins.qgis.org/plugins/pluginbuilder3/>`_ that creates a plugin template for QGIS.
-It produces 3.x compatible sources, with full possible features for a plugin.
+It produces 3.x compatible sources, with many possible features for a plugin.

 Plugin content
 ==============